MagicKey23/MagicKey23/README.md

 ### Hi there, 👋
 ### My name is Kaney
-I like working with low-level programming and hardware.
+I liked to work with low-level programming and hardware.
 Rooting phone, and hacking mobile games were how I got into programming.
 I also wrote technical blog to share my learning.

 [![-----------------------------------------------------](
 https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/water.png)](https://github.com/MagicKey23?tab=repositories)